 Guard William Knighton travelled ahead in the fourth vehicle, a large van where Glasgow passengers' luggage was stowed.
 Knighton had been a passenger guard for 19 years.
 He remembered the family because, the day after the accident, he told a reporter:

 I had spoken to Peggy in King’s Cross Station before the train started.
 Sergeant Robertson had his service medals on. [from The Grantham Journal, 22nd September 1906, slightly edited]

-They departed from London on time and stopped at Peterborough, leaving at 10.20pm.
-The expectation was that the Glasgow through coaches would arrive in Queen Street station, Glasgow at 7.23am the following day; the Robertsons would then most likely take a local train to Hamilton, about 12 miles up the Clyde Valley, arriving home during the morning.
+The train departed from London on time and stopped at Peterborough, leaving at 10.20pm.
+The expectation was that the Glasgow through coaches would arrive at Queen Street station, Glasgow at 7.23am the following day.
+Then the Robertsons would most likely have planned to take a local train to Hamilton, about 12 miles up the Clyde Valley, expecting to arrive home during the morning.

-Just after 11.00pm the train dashed at speed through Grantham station against red signals, failed to negotiate a junction and derailed.
-The 3rd, 4th, 5th, 6th, 7th and 8th coaches plunged down an embankment.
-During the agonising seconds of the crash the momentum of the heavy twelve-wheeled vehicles at the back of the train completely demolished the relatively frail six-wheelers as they fell.
-The Glasgow-bound coaches and the pair of heavy sleeping cars behind them became heaps of wreckage in which fires began to take hold.
-Amid the devastation the family were separated.
+Just after 11.00pm the train dashed at speed through Grantham station against red signals.
+It failed to negotiate a junction and disastrously derailed; the 3rd, 4th, 5th, 6th, 7th and 8th coaches plunged down an embankment.
+During the agonising seconds of the crash the momentum of the heavy twelve-wheeled vehicles at the back of the train completely demolished the relatively frail six-wheelers in front of them.
+The Glasgow-bound coaches and the pair of sleeping cars behind them became heaps of wreckage in which fires began to take hold.
+Amid the devastation the Robertson family were separated.